Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

         motd: "§eAuth Server"       # The MOTD to display on the server list

     #  Ignore everything below here unless you know what you are doing, things WILL break otherwise #

+If you editthe file manually either run `grunt clean:container` or delete the folder /cache/container to update the settings